Kevin Kastning: Inventor

 In 2013, Kastning again collaborated with Alistair Hay of the Irish company, Emerald Guitars, to conceive of and build the 36-string Double Contraguitar.
 This doubleneck instrument consists of two 18-string Contraguitars used in two different tunings.
 This instrument provides both an extended range and an unorthodox harmonic palette.
 The 36-string Double Contraguitar and the 30-string Contra-Soprano guitar have become Kastning's main instruments for both concerts and recordings.
 This instrument is known as the Kevin Kastning Signature Series 36-string Double Contraguitar.

 In 2014, Kastning once again collaborated with Alistair Hay of the Irish company, Emerald Guitars, to conceive of and build the 15-string Extended Classical guitar.
 This is a classical nylon-string guitar with six double-courses, and three bass single courses.
 It also features a Multi-scale.
 This is known as the Kevin Kastning Signature Series 15-string Extended Classical guitar.

 In 2017-2018, Kastning again collaborated with Alistair Hay of the Irish company, Emerald Guitars, to conceive of and build the 17-string Hybrid Extended Classical guitar.
 This is a double-course classical guitar, with each course consisting of one nylon string and one steel string.
 The low sub-A or sub-B course is the only single course.
 It also features a Multi-scale.
 This is known as the Kevin Kastning Signature Series 17-string Hybrid Extended Classical guitar.

+In 2023, Kastning again collaborated with Alistair Hay of Emerald Guitars, to conceive of and build the 24-string Double Sub-Contraguitar, and the 24-string Double Contraguitar.
+Kastning later modified the 24-string Double Contraguitar into the 30-string Double Contraguitar, which features six triple courses.

+In 2024-2025, Kastning once again collaborated with Alistair Hay of Emerald Guitars, to conceive of and build the 28-string Double Sub-Contraguitar, which features two triple courses.